NickOcaz/Vault-of-the-Surreal/README.md

 * Admin interface for adding, editing, and deleting movies.
 * Basic movie details: title, year, director, brief description, and poster image.
-* Categorization and tagging of movies (e.g., genre, sub-genre, year).

 ### User Reviews and Ratings

-* Ability for users to submit reviews and ratings for movies.
+* Ability for users to comment/discus and rate movies.
-* Display of average ratings and recent reviews on movie pages.
+* Display average ratings and recent comments on movie page.

 ### Community Interaction